lisa26757695/fingerprinting_intro/README.md

 ('v' stands for vanilla mode, 'a' stands for ad-blocking mode)

-ssl-images-amazon.com is the most popular third-party domain for both modes. qhimg.com and pinimg.com are also image servers. doubleclick.net is the ad-serving website. cloudfront.net is part of a content delivery network with ads.
+`ssl-images-amazon.com` is the most popular third-party domain for both modes. `qhimg.com` and `pinimg.com` are also image servers.

+`doubleclick.net` is the ad-serving website.

+`cloudfront.net` is part of a content delivery network with ads.

-The rest of domains are either CDNs or services provider by some companies.
+The rest of domains are either CDNs or services provider by some companies and they are not very malicious I think.

 By applying ad-blocker, the ad-serving website `doubleclick.net` disappeared from the list.

 ## Cookies
 ![Cookies Distribution](cookies.png)

+The plot above shows a great difference bwteeen the number of third-party cookies stored in vanilla mode and ad-blocking mode.
+Most of the time, the number of third-party cookies stored without ad-blocker is greater or equal to that with ad-blocker.
+Only a few websites have more third-party cookies stored by using the ad-blocker.

 #### Top 10 third-party domains storing cookies